Humerous/sign-up-form/README.md

 ### The challenge

-To build a responsive form with modern practise
+- To build a responsive form with modern practice

-- View the optimal layout for the site depending on their device's screen size
+- Display the best layout depending on the size of their device

-### Screenshot

 ![Desktop-View](https://github.com/Humerous/sign-up-form/blob/main/sign-up-form/desktop%20-%20preview.png)
 ![Mobile-View](https://github.com/Humerous/sign-up-form/blob/main/sign-up-form/Mobile%20-%20preview.png)